House Fire Statistics and Facts to Know in 2025

 HOW TO MAXIMIZE YOUR FIRE INSURANCE COVERAGE

-Protecting your home from fire damage goes beyond basic insurance.
-Whether you have homeowners or renters insurance coverage, these strategies can help ensure you're fully protected while keeping premiums manageable.
+Maximizing financial protection from fire damage goes beyond basic insurance.
+Whether you have homeowners or renters insurance coverage, these strategies help secure adequate coverage while keeping premiums manageable.

 • Keep an updated home inventory: Document your possessions with photos, videos and receipts to substantiate claims and avoid disputes about replacement values.

-• Install smoke alarms & fire safety devices: Many insurers offer 5% to 10% discounts for homes equipped with monitored alarms, sprinkler systems and fire extinguishers.
+• Install smoke alarms and fire safety devices: Many insurers offer 5% to 10% discounts for homes equipped with monitored alarms, sprinkler systems and fire extinguishers.

 • Review policy limits annually: Adjust coverage to account for renovations, inflation and changing property values to prevent being underinsured.